ArkitShah/music_recommender/readme.md

 	array(['Dance'], dtype=object)

 So we know that it works.
-The code should be looking like [this](music-recomender-joblib-load.ipynb)
+The code should be looking like [this](music-recomender-joblib-load.ipynb).

 ## 4. Visualizing how the predictions are made